zzzprojects/Dapper-Plus/docs2/pages/getting-started/tutorial-bulk-actions.md

 # Dapper Plus - Actions

 ## Bulk Actions
-The Dapper Plus Bulk[Action] method allow to [Action] entities in a database table or a view
+The Dapper Plus Bulk[Action] method allows to [Action] entities in a database table or a view

  - [Bulk Insert](/bulk-insert)
  - [Bulk Update](/bulk-update)